theturnout/PowerXML/README.md

 Goals:

-- Provide a unified front end for various XML processors (specificially XProc processors)
+- Provide a unified front end for various XML processors (specifically XProc processors)
 - Automatically gather required dependencies to perform a task

 PowerXML currently includes the Polyglot Package Manager (PPM), to support dependency management.
 Post MVP stage, this should become its own project.